siobhan008-stack/Gym/README.md

 - Relaxing in the sauna, jacussi, steam room

-You can find screenshots of the website in the assets/project directory and mockups will be added too.
+You can find mockups and screenshots of the website in the assets/project directory.
+.
 ## Features:
 Home menu page (Index.html): This provides our address, contact details, opening hours, images and social media links along with our key features.
 Membership menu page (Membership.html) This displays details on the various membership options and prices for each.